m-bizhani/Digital-rock-image-processing/README.md

 * Codes include models for image denoising, deblurring, and single-image super-resolution
 * Models were developed and trained using TensorFlow version 2.4
-* Trained models weights are included in the weights folder
+* Pre-trained models are not added due to size limit at this time

 ## Models: